openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 1. To set up OpenThread implementation using the Telink Zephyr development environment.

-2. To build the OpenThread CLI samples (`ot-cli-ftd` and `ot-rcp`) and flash them onto Telink TLSR9518 development kits.
+2. To build the OpenThread CLI samples (`ot-cli-ftd` and `ot-rcp`) and flash them onto Telink B91 Development Boards.

 3. To set up an OpenThread Border Router (OTBR) using Docker on a Raspberry Pi 3B+ or later.